 ✽ PRP Community on RareConnect — an initiative of EURORDIS, the international equivalent of the National Organization of Rare Disorders.
 The PRP Community on RareConnect is a multi-language, non-Facebook option for adults with PRP and the parents of children diagnosed with juvenile onset.

-Why are dermatologists either unable or reticent to refer PRP patients to PRP patient resources?
+Why are dermatologists either unable or reticent to refer PRP patients to the aforementioned PRP patient resources?

 But who can really blame them.
 It has been said that only 1 in 20 dermatologists will actually treat PRP during their career.
 Even those who have established tenure at a teaching hospital may treat a half dozen.
 While a patient diagnosed with psoriasis (2.5 million patients in the US) will likely be told to reach out to psoriasis.org (National Psoriasis Foundation), it is unlikely that a PRP patient will be referred to prpAlliance.org (PRP Alliance).

 How much research would a dermatologist have to perform to have the confidence to refer a PRP patient to the PRP Alliance, PRP Survival Guide.PRP Facebook Support Group or PRP Community on RareConnect.
-Let’s face it, Dr. Google is a safe.
+In the minds of dermatologists, Dr. Google is a safe referral.

 What if the protocol for any rare skin disease was to refer patients to the Genetic and Rare Diseases Information Center.
 Rather than wander hither and yon in search of answers using Google, Yahoo and Bing search engines, go directly to a trusted resource: National Institutes of Health.

 That’s a conversation we should have with dermatologists.

 Karen B — North Wales

 I’m not sure they are!
 I was given a fact sheet about PRPwhich suggested I also looked on the http://www.bad.org.uk ( British association of dermatologists) website.
 Then I found other websites and eventually found the Facebook page.